On the nature of the missing mass of galaxy clusters in MOND: the view from gravitational lensing: Results

 where $\eta$ is a constant indicating the ratio of residual missing mass density over hot gas density.
 Obviously, the gas mass density does not fall down as sharply as the missing mass density in the outskirts, which can be modelled thanks to the exponential cut-off factor depending on the free parameter $\lambda$ which ensures a smooth and sharp decrease of $\rho_{\delta M}(r)$.
 The relevant physical parameter of the profile fitted here is actually the cut-off radius $r_0/\lambda$.
 For each individual cluster, the best-fit profile is shown as a blue dashed curve in Figure \ref{fig:missing_average}.
-Interestingly, this model actually provides an overall good BIC compared to the other cases presented above, i.e Case 1, 2, and 3.
-The only two exceptions are the clusters MS~2137 and RXJ~1347, for which $\Delta$BIC$ \simeq 6.0$ in favour of the case with fixed $\gamma=0$, $\beta=5$.
-The best-fit parameters for all clusters of the sample are listed in Table~\ref{table1}.
+Interestingly, this model actually provides an overall good BIC compared to the other cases presented above.
+The only two exceptions are the clusters MS~2137 and RXJ~1347, for which $\Delta$BIC$ \simeq 7$ in favour of the case with fixed $\gamma=0$, $\beta=6$.
+The best-fit parameters for all clusters of the sample with this profile are listed in Table~\ref{table2}, together with a flag for clusters displaying signs of disequilibria.

-Figure \ref{fig:gasMas_ModelAdvanced} further illustrates the two regimes of gas masses already discussed in the case of the previous models.
-The 11 clusters with gas masses $M_\text{gas} \geq 10^{14}\, {\rm M}_\odot$ display a remarkable uniformity for the missing-to-hot-gas density ratio and cut-off radius, which are almost constant with $ \langle {\rm log} \, \eta \rangle= 1.0$ and $\langle r_0/\lambda \rangle= 0.45$.
-On the other hand, clusters with $M_\text{gas} < 10^{14}\, M_\odot$ display a density ratio factor an order of magnitude larger, $\eta \sim \mathcal{O}(10^2)$, with much more scattered (and typically larger and more uncertain) values of the cut-off radius.
-As can be seen on the third panel, no such bi-modality is seen when considering the density ratio as a function of temperature, apart from one clear outlier with very high temperature (and low gas mass), RXJ 1347 (see Table~\ref{table1}).
+Figure \ref{fig:gasMas_ModelAdvanced} illustrates the remarkable uniformity for the missing-to-hot-gas density ratio and cut-off radius, which are almost constant, with weighted mean $ \langle {\rm log} \, \eta \rangle= 0.93$ and geometric weighted mean $\langle r_0/\lambda \rangle= 0.43$~Mpc.
+The latter parameter is a bit more scattered than the missing-to-hot-gas density ratio, but the largest values are also associated with large error bars, compatible at 1$\sigma$ with values closer to the average.
+On the other hand, one can note a slight tendency for the missing-to-hot-gas density ratio to increase with decreasing gas mass, although this tendency should be confirmed with a larger sample.
+As in the previous cases, clusters displaying signs of disequilibria do not display a different behaviour than the other ones, indicating that the lensing results are not sensitive to them.